 Many students are searching for healthy practices that relieve stress, calm frazzled nerves and help them relax.
-Mindfulness meditation is a natural, easy-to-follow method that offers college kids who are feeling the grind important physical, emotional and psychological benefits.
-No fancy equipment to buy, no member’s card to acquire: a few minutes a day is all that’s required.
+Mindfulness is a natural, easy-to-follow meditation method that offers college kids who are feeling the grind important physical, emotional and psychological benefits.
+No fancy meditation equipment to buy, no member’s card to acquire: a few minutes a day is all that’s required.

 It seems like from grade school to college, today’s students can barely find time to take a breath of fresh air and smell the roses.
 College students in particular find themselves completely engrossed in campus life, from classes and exams to the requisite parties, and they may feel like they have no time for themselves.
 The intense rhythm of college activities can be relentless; as a result, many students suffer from stress, anxiety and sleep deprivation.
 This can have a negative impact on their health, grades, relationships and joie de vivre.

 For this reason, more and more colleges and universities, recognizing the positive impact on their students’ well-being, are offering dedicated meditation spaces to help students destress and replenish.

 - Decreased stress

 A reasonable amount of stress is healthy – it prompts us into action and helps us achieve our goals.
 Too much stress, on the other hand, is extremely unhealthy.
 Most students have to deal with an assortment of stressful situations: assignments, tests, admissions exams, co-curricular activities and social pressures are all part of the college experience.